-• converters (dict) - A dictionary where the keys are types and the values are converter functions (functions that take an object and return it in a form that can be processed by NestedText).
+- indent (int) The number of spaces to use to represent a single level of indentation.
+Must be one or greater. - converters (dict) A dictionary where the keys are types and the values are converter functions (functions that take an object and return it in a form that can be processed by NestedText).
 If a value is False, an unsupported type error is raised.